-Fig. 4.
-The respondents ranking of the topics
+Figure 4: The respondents ranking of the topics

-In the ranking of part 2 and Delphi method, the idea and strategy were ranked much higher than in part 1.
-Thus overall, the emphasis amongst the critical factors moved towards product and the strategy.
-We can only speculate about the different rankings.
-However, it does seem possible that when forced to consider the relative importance of each topic, the objective of part 2, our respondents, recognised that without a good idea and a decent strategy to make it work, the other elements became secondary.
-In the first section, where respondents rated each topic individually, the importance of the team, may have been prioritised on some sort of tacit assumption that the idea had been reasonable to begin with.
+In the ranking of part 2 and in the Delphi method, the idea and strategy were ranked much higher than in part 1.
+It seems possible that when forced to consider the relative importance of each topic, the respondents, recognized that without a good idea and a decent strategy to make it work, the other elements became secondary.
+In the first section, where respondents rated each topic individually, the importance of the team may have been prioritized on some sort of tacit assumption that the idea had been reasonable to begin with.